Rapid Learning or Feature Reuse? Towards Understanding the Effectiveness of MAML: Feature Reuse in Other meta-learning Algorithms

 Up till now, we have closely examined the MAML algorithm, and have demonstrated empirically that the algorithm's success is primarily due to feature reuse, rather than rapid learning.
-We now discuss rapid learning vs feature reuse more broadly in metalearning.
-By combining our results with an analysis of evidence reported in prior work, we find support for many metalearning algorithms succeeding via feature reuse, identifying a common theme characterizing the operating regime of much of current metalearning.
+We now discuss rapid learning vs feature reuse more broadly in meta-learning.
+By combining our results with an analysis of evidence reported in prior work, we find support for many meta-learning algorithms succeeding via feature reuse, identifying a common theme characterizing the operating regime of much of current meta-learning.